LeoSerena/MasterMLProject2/README.md

 ```
 $ python run merge
 ```
-This will merge the two created predctions and merge them, creating the *result.csv* file
+This will take the two created predctions and merge them, creating the *result.csv* file

 Ressources
 ----------